segmentio/segment-docs/src/connections/destinations/catalog/modern-pricing/index.md

 ## Identify Postback

-When you integrate Modern Pricing via Segment, Modern Pricing returns a postback Identify call to your source so that you'll be able to easily pass the score to your downstream destinations.
+When you integrate Modern Pricing using Segment, Modern Pricing returns a postback Identify call to your source so that you'll be able to easily pass the score to your downstream destinations.

 How does it work?